vorlie/IotaPlayer/README.md

   - **Seek Bar:** Instantly jump to any point in a song with a draggable progress bar.
   - **Volume Control:** Adjust volume with a simple slider.
   - **Reliable Engine:** Uses PyQt5's native `QMediaPlayer` for stable and integrated playback.
+  - **Media Key Support:** Control playback using your keyboard's media keys (play/pause, next, previous).

 ### Display & Interface

   - **Song Information:** View the artist, title, album, and genre of the current track.
   - **Dynamic Window Title:** The window title updates to show the currently playing song.
-  - **Customizable Accent Color:** Personalize the UI by setting a custom accent color or using your system's default (Windows & macOS).
+  - **Customizable Accent Color:** Personalize the UI by setting a custom accent color or using your system's default.
-  - **Cover Art:** Automatically extracts, caches, and crops embedded album art to a 1:1 aspect ratio for a clean, uniform look.
+  - **Cover Art Extraction & Caching:** Automatically extracts, caches, and crops embedded album art to a 1:1 aspect ratio for a clean, uniform look.
+Skips already-cached covers for efficiency.
+  - **Modern Settings Dialog:** Settings are organized into clear tabs (General, Appearance, Discord, Google, Cover Art) for easy navigation and configuration.

 ### Integrations